DeveloppeurPascal/DevPas-Games-Pack/README.md

 If you found a security issue please don't report it publicly before a patch is available.
 Explain the case by [sending a private message to the author](https://developpeur-pascal.fr/nous-contacter.php).

-You also can fork the repository and contribute by submitting pull requests if you want to help.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Support the project and its author

 If you think this project is useful and want to support it, please make a donation to [its author](https://github.com/DeveloppeurPascal).
 It will help to maintain the code and binaries.